GSB-Deleven/homelab/README.md

 # HomeLab
 My HomeLab Stuff

-I will start to Document my HomeLab Here step by step
+I will start to document my HomeLab here step by step

+You should find the relevant info on the [Wiki](https://github.com/GSB-Deleven/HomeLab/wiki)